The complete Pick property for pairs of kernels and Shimorin's factorization

 \begin{lemma} In the above setting, there exists $W$ so that $\|R_W\|\le 1$ if and only if

 \end{lemma} Now, let $J$ denote the matrix all of whose entries are $1$ with respect to $\{u^{\alpha}\}$.
 By assumption, there exists a Shimorin certificate $\{p[x]\}_{x\in X}$ for $(k, \ell).$ Thus,

 which is positive, being the Schur product of \eqref{initial} with a positive matrix.
 Thus, Lemma~\ref{boringonepoint} tells us that, whenever $z_1, \dots, z_n\in X$ and $W_1, \dots, W_n$ are $N\times N$ matrices that satisfy \eqref{initial} and $z_{n+1}$ is any distinct point in $X,$ there exists a matrix $W_{n+1}$ so that \eqref{final} holds.
 In other words, we have shown that one can always extend a multiplier defined on a finite subset of $X$ to any other point without increasing the norm.
-A transfinite induction (as in \cite[Section 3]{Quiggin}) leads to a contractive multiplier satisfying the initial conditions.
+We can now employ either transfinite induction (as in \cite[Section 3]{Quiggin}) or a compactness argument (as in \cite[Proposition 2.9]{Serra}) to obtain a contractive multiplier satisfying the initial conditions.
 We omit the details.